Ngāti Hei

 It was Kupe who named this place at Whitianga, where the stream used to flow out onto Buffalo Beach, immediately below the ancient pa.
 The old temple at Opoa on Ra'iātea is said to be the marae matua, which still stands today on the low, wide cape overlooking Akaroa Bay.

 After Kupe returned to Tahiti, there were other voyages to Aotearoa, including one led by Toi.
-The entire Coromandel Peninsula is known as Te Paeroa-o-Toi, the long mountain ridge of Toi, and was well-populated after Kupe's time by the so-called Maoriori, or Mauriuri - a people descendant of Maui or Te-Tini-o-Maui.
+The entire Coromandel Peninsula is known as Te Paeroa-o-Toi, the long mountain ridge of Toi, and was well-populated after Kupe's time by the so-called Māoriori, or Mauriuri—a people descendant of Maui or Te-Tini-o-Maui.

 They intermingled with some of Kupe's people and became known as Maruiwi having descended from an ancestor of that name.
 Nga Maruiwi clashed with Toi's people when they arrived about 1150 AD.

 The tribe's strategic location made it a target for raiding parties paddling up and down the east coast.
 In the 17th century, land was lost through assimilation, escalating to more hostile raids in the 18th and 19th centuries.
 Hostilities continued unabated from 1769 to 1838 when peace was finally made with the Ngāpuhi.

 Later came European colonists with their timber trade, the gold rush, gum digging, and a hunger for land.

 Successive settler governments and their legislation finally wrested from Ngāti Hei the lands to which they had so tenaciously clung.
-Apart from our turangawaewae land at Wharekaho, the only other land retained until relatively recent times (1930) was parts of Kauanga-Whenuakite.
+Apart from our tūrangawaewae land at Wharekaho, the only other land retained until relatively recent times (1930) was parts of Kauanga-Whenuakite.

-Ohinau Island - taken by the Crown in 1923 without investigation of title in the Maori Land Court - was finally returned to Ngāti Hei in February 1995.
+Ohinau Island—taken by the Crown in 1923 without investigation of title in the Māori Land Court—was returned to Ngāti Hei in February 1995.